Coronavirus and health

 - A sudden loss of smell or taste (without a blocked nose)

-- If you feel better and have not had any symptoms for 24 hours, you have recovered.
-You can no longer infect others.
+If you feel better and have not had any symptoms for 24 hours, you are no longer sick.